Codigami/CFAlertDialog/README.md

 You can change the background (overlay) color of the alert using the method `setBackgroundColor` on the builder with the color of your choice.

 ##### Dismiss on background tap
 This determines whether the Alert dialog is dismissed when user taps on the background.
 Use the method `setCancelable` with a boolean value.
 By default it is set to true.
+The user will be able to interactively swipe to dismiss the notification dialog if this field is true.

 ##### Header / Footer
  You can add header and footer to the dialog.
 Use the method `setHeaderView` and `setFooterView` with any custom View.
 You can also pass the layout resource directly into the header/footer.
 Pass `null` to remove any existing header/footer.